Request for Whitepapers: AEDC Velocity Alliance - A Multi-Billion Dollar OTA Consortium Opportunity

 Quick Summary

-The Department of the Air Force (DAF), through the Air Force Test Center (AFTC) and Arnold Engineering Development Complex (AEDC), has issued a Request for Whitepapers (RFWP) for membership in the AEDC Velocity Alliance.
-This multi-billion dollar consortium, established under 10 U.S.C. § 4022, aims to accelerate the modernization of national test infrastructure for next-generation defense systems.
-Projects will be competed exclusively among Alliance members.
+The Department of the Air Force, through the Air Force Test Center (AFTC) and Arnold Engineering Development Complex (AEDC), is seeking whitepapers for membership in the AEDC Velocity Alliance.
+This strategic consortium, established under 10 U.S.C. § 4022, aims to accelerate the modernization of national test infrastructure, supporting next-generation defense systems.
+The initiative represents a multi-billion dollar portfolio of complex engineering and construction projects, which will be competed exclusively among Alliance members.
+The Request for Whitepapers (RWP) will remain active until September 30, 2032.

 Purpose & Scope